 This section will assess changes in housing stock in Walterboro during the recent past, identify housing problems and create an implementation plan to provide affordable housing, improve the quality of the housing stock, encourage infill development and preserve those historic housing districts.

 3.2 INVENTORY AND ANALYSIS

-The Statistics from the U.S. Census Bureau, supplemented by building permit data illustrate the changes in housing stock over the years in Walterboro.
+The Statistics from the U.S. Census Bureau of 1990 and 2000, supplemented by more recent building permit data illustrate the changes in housing stock over the years in Walterboro.